polio-nanopore/piranha/README.md

 ## Custom reference file
 Users can specify their own reference file or by default piranha will access the reference file packaged with the software.

 The reference file must be in fasta format and, within that file, the first field must be the reference ID (without spaces).
+There must also be ddns_group specified in the header field.
 This reference file can include additional information in the following format:

 ```
->Poliovirus3-wt_JN812657 ddns_group=WPV3 species=Poliovirus3-wt cluster=Poliovirus3-wt
+>Poliovirus3-wt_JN812657 ddns_group=WPV3 species=Poliovirus3-wt
 GGGGTGGACGATCTGATAACAGAA...
->Poliovirus3-Sabin_AY184221 ddns_group=Sabin3-related species=Sabin3-related cluster=Sabin3-related
+>Poliovirus3-Sabin_AY184221 ddns_group=Sabin3-related species=Sabin3-related
 GGTATTGAAGATTTGACTTCTGAA...
 ```